zeli8888/COMP41720-Distributed-Systems/lab2/readme.md

 ## Introduction
 ### Source Code Repository Link
-link to code repository containing all client application code used for this experiments:
+link to code repository containing all client application code used for this experiments: https://github.com/zeli8888/COMP41720-Distributed-Systems/tree/main/lab2
 ### Lab's purpose
+1. Understand the challenges of storing and managing data across multiple nodes in a distributed environment.
+2. Configure and compare different data replication strategies, including primary-backup (leader-follower), multi-primary (multi-leader), and leaderless architectures.
+3. Experiment with and differentiate between various consistency models, such as strong consistency, eventual consistency, and (optionally) causal consistency.
+4. Analyze the practical implications and architectural trade-offs of choosing specific replication and consistency settings, particularly concerning the CAP Theorem (Consistency, Availability, Partition Tolerance).
+5. Apply architectural thinking by justifying why certain data management decisions are made, rather than just how they are implemented.
 ### Tools & Environment
 - NoSQL Database: MongoDB (with Replica Sets)
 - Client Application Language: Java